wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/wazuh_agent_package_hpux.rst

        # /sbin/init.d/wazuh-agent start

-Now that the agent is installed, the next step is to register and configure it to communicate with the manager.
-For more information about this process, see :ref:`Registering Wazuh agents <register_agents>`.
+You now have an installed Wazuh agent, the next step is to register and configure it to communicate with the Wazuh manager.
+See :ref:`Registering Wazuh agents <register_agents>`.

 Uninstall
 ---------

-To uninstall the agent:
+To uninstall the agent follow the next steps.

-1. Stop the Wazuh agent service
+1. Stop the Wazuh agent service:

     .. code-block:: console